catalyst-cloud/catalystcloud-docs/source/dashboard.rst

 you with access to the APIs.
 If your IP address has changed or you would like to add more IPs, please contact us to change the information provided.

-Please note you can access the Catalyst Cloud from a dynamic IP by proxying your connectivity through one of your cloud instances.
+Please note you can access the Sky TV from a dynamic IP by proxying your connectivity through one of your cloud instances.
 When it comes to your compute instances, you are in full control of your own firewall rules and can expose them to the Internet.